EricTylerZ/zoseco-anti-corruption/README.md

 - **Frontend**: A chat interface built into the Zoseco WordPress site using Divi.
 - **Backend**: A Flask app hosted on Vercel, powered by the Venice AI API (`llama-3.1-405b` model).
-- **Storage**: Chat histories are stored in Upstash Redis with a 24-hour expiration.
+- **Storage**: Chat histories are stored in Upstash Redis with no expiration.

 ## Usage